Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 This extension has been drafted to illustrate some desirable icon features / capabilities:

-- Support for multiple icon folders, allowing the creators of GPZ files to logically group their icons.
+- Support for multiple icon folders, allowing the creators of GPX / GPZ files to logically group their icons.
 - Support for anchor points / hot spots, applied to groups of icons via a single definition in the GPX metadata.
 - Support for multiple resolutions of icons, thus catering for different display resolutions and devices.
 - Support for multiple image formats, such as PNG and SVG.